Making videos

-Today, I’d like to share a couple of videos with you:
+I’d like to share a couple of videos with you.

-YouTube is sort of a new venture for me.
-Well - I started creating videos back in 2021, just as another way to document my progression with each book.
-It has since evolved.
+YouTube is sort of new for me.
+Well - I started creating videos back in 2021 as another way to document my Altered Book progress during the pandemic.
+It has evolved over time into a way to gently push myself to be visible, and to share my work and words beyond image.
+I’m grateful for that.

 At the end of 2025, I put together a compilation of clips from projects I have worked on and completed throughout the year.
-This is becoming somewhat of a tradition, and is now my fourth year putting a video like this together.
+This has become a little bit of a tradition, and is now my fourth year putting a video like this together.

 Following this upload, I was staggered by the amount of emails and comments - from long-time supporters, and new.

-Over the last couple of weeks, I have received many requests to talk about my background and how I developed these Altered Books throughout the years.
-I thought this was a good opportunity to cover my progression and experimentation with them, starting all the way back in 2010.
+Over weeks after posting it, I have received many requests to talk about my background and how I developed these Altered Books throughout the years.
+Although hesitant (because, to be frank, I’m still experimenting and changing my methods), I thought this was a good opportunity to cover the progression and experimentation with them starting all the way back in 2010.

-Maybe in another fifteen years, my experience with them will change, again.
+Maybe in another fifteen years, my experience will change again.

 An Altered Book currently in progress